lunatask/lunatask/README.md

 ## Wanna Join the Beta?

 The app is early in development feature-wise, but it's pretty stable and already used by a couple of people, and it's free!

+Download the latest version [here](https://github.com/mikekreeki/tasks-releases/releases).